 C – Learn to Be Discerning

-When talking with riders keep you answers short and succinct.
-Do not butt in into personal conversations unless asked, and do not take sides when transporting arguing couples.
+When talking with riders keep your answers short and succinct.
+Do not butt in to personal conversations unless asked, and do not take sides when transporting arguing couples.
 Another good tip for Uber drivers looking to make more money is to act like a chameleon while expressing your thoughts and opinions.

 D – Set A Daily Financial Goal